sohailinsta/Techdome-spacex-assignment/README.md

 5. Open your browser and visit: http://localhost:3000 The project should now be up and running on your local machine.

+To run the project test cases, follow these command: npm test

 ## Developer

 1. This project was developed by Sohail Khan, a professional MERN stack developer with expertise in building web applications.
 Sohail has a strong background in JavaScript, React, Node.js, and MongoDB, and has successfully delivered several projects in the field of web development.